Hopac/Hopac/Docs/Internals.md

 overhead compared to what would be possible in an implementation that would be able to inline operations such as the **read** and **fill** operations on IVars.

+The F# compiler has support for inline functions.
+Unfortunately, inline functions do not mix well with encapsulation.
+Methods marked as **internal** cannot be implemented inside inline functions exported outside of their module.
+By exposing the internal of Hopac it would be possible to use F# inline functions.
+According to my tests that can give something like up to 30% better performance.
+That is much less than one could expect, because the optimizer of F# is not particularly clever (e.g. partially applied functions cannot be inlined trivially and compiler analyses by the F# compiler are not powerful enough to help).
+Nevertheless, in some cases it might make a difference and it might make sense to provide a build of Hopac with such inline support.

 Selective message passing primitives
 ------------------------------------